The Other Wes Moore: Development of the book

-The author first read about the other Wes circa 2000; according to the author, the article he first read was in The Baltimore Sun.
-Both Wes Moores grew up in low income environments and had encountered issues with illegal drugs and violence in their youths.
+The author first read about the other Wes circa 2000, in The Baltimore Sun.
+Both Wes Moores grew up in low-income environments and had encountered issues with illegal drugs and violence in their youths.
 The author mailed a letter to the prisoner, and one month later, to his surprise, got a response.
 The two began a mail correspondence and then the author visited the prisoner at Jessup.
 As part of the process, the author learned about the prisoner's history.
 He stated that he did not wish to judge the other and to be open in discussions so he could honestly explore the events.
 The author stated that he probably would not have written The Other Wes Moore if he had never gotten to know him as a person.

-In addition to Moore, he interviewed members of his own family and members of the other Wes's family.
+He also interviewed members of his own family, and of the other Wes's family.
 In regards to interviewing his own family, the author stated that he felt humiliated by some of the details and that there were facts he was unaware of until he did the interview.
 He added that he had difficulty getting information out of his family, and that "At first I was getting what they wanted me to hear.
 At times I felt like an eight-year-old asking questions from my mom or my uncle or my grandmother."
-He stated that "The interviews with my family were just as tough, just hearing some of the facts about your life and your family's lives."
+He stated, "The interviews with my family were just as tough, just hearing some of the facts about your life and your family's lives."

 The author initially considered using the title "Baltimore Sons".